Table of contents

 Taints and tolerations

-Taints are a Kubernetes concept that allows nodes to repel a set of pods.
-See Kubernetes documentation for details.
+Taints are a Kubernetes concept that allow nodes to repel a set of pods.
+For more information, see Kubernetes: Taints and Tolerations.
 If you are using taints, you can use tolerations to ensure that runtime security is applied to tainted nodes.
 This is done by adding tolerations to your overrides file in the following format:

 tolerations: